-Every member of staff, whether or not they are based in an academy, is trained on the policy (either in person or via e-learning) and is required to declare annually that they have read and understood the policy and their training.
+Every member of staff, is trained on the policy (either in person or via e-learning) and is required to declare annually that they have read and understood the policy and their training.
 In addition, The Trust has a Whistleblowing Policy which enables those with concerns about any wrongdoing or breaches of law, to raise these concerns in confidence without fear of disciplinary action.